vmenajr/mongo/atlas_search/README.md

   "Mount": "/var/lib/mongot"
 }
 ```

 It's a volume.
 This is great because we can use a different container to mount that volume read-only without having to disrupt the existing deployment.
 I'll be using a pylucene container (more on that later).
-Big shout out to [coady](https://github.com/coady/lupyne) who builds and maintains those on docker hub.
+I'm going to run it alongside the atlas search local deployment and "borrow" it's data volume :smirk:
 ```console
 podman run --name pylucene --rm --interactive --tty --volume $(pwd):/usr/src --volumes-from=mongot-test:ro docker.io/coady/pylucene bash
 ```

 The container is a bit thin so let's add a few handy tools
 ```console
 root@c93381d609f8:/usr/src# apt -y install vim tree ripgrep
 ```

 and now let's see if the data files are present
 ```console
 tree /var/lib/mongot/